nayefahmad/text-analytics-blueprints/README.md

 # text-analytics-blueprints
-Blueprints from book by Albrecht, Ramachandran, and Winkler.
+These are blueprints from book by Albrecht, Ramachandran, and Winkler.